-Capsular contracture is measured in grades, with grade one contractures causing very few problems, grade two contractures creating firmness, grade three contractures making the breast hard and unnatural-looking, and grade four contractures causing pain and severe visual changes.
+Capsular contracture is measured in grades, with grade one contractures causing very few problems.
+Grade two contractures create more firmness, while grade three contractures make the breast hard and look unnatural.
+Finally, grade four contractures cause pain and severe visual changes.

 2. Implant Rupture

 Remember, if you start experiencing any issues with your breast implants, seek the guidance of a qualified plastic surgeon.
-The board-certified plastic surgeons at The Surgical Clinic are completely committed to providing professional, patient-focused treatment.
+The board-certified plastic surgeons at The Surgical Clinic are completely committed to providing professional patient-focused treatment.

 By upholding the highest standards of medical care in Tennessee, we aim to bring you the best medical care available.
 Learn more about our surgeons or schedule a consultation today by giving us a call.
 You can also visit one of our offices located throughout the Greater Nashville Area.